igneous-labs/S/README.md

 | pricing manager | 1 | The manager of a pricing program |
 | user | N | The normal users (e.g. LPer, swappers) |

-## CLI Client for Admin
+## CLI Client

-Program intended to be used by the admin to manage the pool.
+Program intended to be used by the authorities to manage the pool.